-The following table details general principles that the commission expects to apply to all instances of private land access undertaken by an electricity transmission company, together with examples of actions by an electricity transmission company to give effect to the principles
+The following table details general principles that the commission expects to apply to all instances of private land access undertaken by an electricity transmission company under the statutory power derived from section 93 of the Act, together with examples of actions by an electricity transmission company to give effect to the principles.

-The commission also expects these principles to be applied as minimum requirements where an electricity transmission company accesses private land for transmission purposes under an agreement negotiated with a landowner, or with a person interested in the relevant land.
+The commission also expects an electricity transmission company to consider applying these principles as minimum requirements where an electricity transmission company enters into a voluntary agreement negotiated with a landowner or with a person interested in the relevant land, to access private land for transmission purposes.